igorper/jim-mobile-android/README.md

 - upload training results

 External libraries used:
-- HttpClient for communication with the REST backend
+- Retrofit for communication with the REST backend
-- GSON for JSON serialization